Kornnaphat Sethratanapong: Early life and education

-Kornnaphat Setharatanapong, formerly known as Norawan Setharatanapong, was born on 27 May 2002, in Bangkok, Thailand.
-She has a younger brother.
-Her mother is Narumon Phongsuphap, a Thai actress, also known by the nickname Koy.
-Kornnaphat's family owns Sethachon Corporation, a company specializing in the exportation of frozen food.
+Kornnaphat Setharatanapong, formerly known as Norawan Setharatanapong, was born on 27 May 2002 in Bangkok, Thailand.
+She is the eldest daughter of actress Naruemon Phongsuphap, known by her nickname Koy, and has a younger brother.
+Her family owns Sethachon Corporation, a company specializing in the export of frozen food.

-Kornnaphat studied at Wattana Wittaya Academy, Panyarat High School, and Srinakharinwirot University Prasarnmit Demonstration School, majoring in the English–ASEAN program.
-She later graduated with a bachelor's degree in Economics from Srinakharinwirot University, and is pursuing a master's degree in Social Communications at the College of Social Communication Innovation, Srinakharinwirot University.
+Kornnaphat attended Wattana Wittaya Academy, Panyarat School, and Srinakharinwirot University Prasarnmit Demonstration School, where she studied in the English–ASEAN programme.

+She graduated from Srinakharinwirot University in 2024 with a bachelor's degree in Economics through its international programme.
+She subsequently received a scholarship to pursue a master's degree at the university's College of Social Communication Innovation, majoring in Social Media for Society.